 There were 3 beautiful peacocks on the loose on our way to the bike rental area.
 Irvine Park Railroad is very big and very green.
 With water features, it’s just beautifully landscaped and maintained.

-We rented a sulley bike and went around the park.
-There were some uphill battle where we really used all our leg powers and burned those sugar from eating a giant cookie, hopefully.
+We rented a surrey bike and went around the park.
+There was some uphill battle where we really used all our leg powers and burned those sugar from eating a giant cookie, hopefully.
 And we also made sure not to go downhill straight to the lake where they do the paddleboat at.
 Though partly challenging, especially since my short legs almost couldn’t reach the pedals, haha, it was a lot of fun.
 It’s a must try when you’re there.
 They have tons of bikes to fit everyone.

 After biking, we went back to the Pumpkin Patch area to ride the famous Irvine Park Railroad train that loops around the park.
 But we got derailed to my daughter’s favorite ride of all, the pony ride.
 The pony ride is $5 and it loops 3 times.